 Our discussion will be "How I Interpret the Bible."
 The meeting will allow me to make sure the meeting software works well and that this means of communication will be valuable.
 Thank you for your interest in Bible study and spreading the Word...to the World!

-Watch our Read Scripture video on the book of Romans, which breaks down the literary design of the book and its flow of thought.
-Paul shows how Jesus created the new covenant family of Abraham through his death and resurrection and the sending of the Spirit.
+Watch our Read Scripture video on the book of James, which breaks down the literary design of the book and its flow of thought.
+In this book, James combines the wisdom of his brother Jesus with the book of Proverbs in his own challenging call to live a life wholly devoted to God.

-Watch our Read Scripture video on the book of Ephesians, which breaks down the literary design of the book and its flow of thought.
-In Ephesians, Paul shows how the good news should create ethnically diverse communities that are unified by devotion to Jesus and to each other.
+Watch our Read Scripture video on the Gospel of John, which breaks down the literary design of the book and its flow of thought.
+In John, Jesus becomes human as the incarnation of the creator God of Israel, to share His love and the gift of eternal life with the world.